 - Are both employers and employees trained on PPE procedures?

 Establishing a strong workplace safety culture ensures that you need not worry about random OSHA safety audits.
 It would not hurt, however, to always be prepared so you know how to pass an OSHA safety inspection.
 The following tips will help make inspections as seamless as possible with the help of an OSHA inspection checklist:

 Establish a process.

 Random inspections are not so random when you know what to do when an inspector shows up.
 Establish a procedure to be followed in case of OSHA inspections so that employees are prepared.
-Assign a representative to meet the inspector and accompany him or her while doing the facility walkthrough.
+Assign a representative to meet the inspector or auditor and accompany them while doing the facility walkthrough.

 Keep necessary records at hand.

-Inspectors would want to look at your records so it’s important to keep them organized and accessible.
-The most important thing, however, is to ensure that you’re keeping complete and accurate records so that you’re prepared for random OSHA safety audits and to maintain safety compliance.
+Inspectors would want to look at your records, so it’s important to keep them organized and accessible.
+The most important thing, however, is to ensure that you’re keeping complete and accurate records so that you’re prepared for random OSHA safety audits and maintain safety compliance.

 Answer all questions as accurately as possible.